-One of International Student Supports most important roles is to assist incoming international students in navigating the complexities of immigration regulations, helping them achieve and maintain legal status.
+One of International Student Support’s most important roles is to assist incoming international students in navigating the complexities of immigration regulations and helping them achieve and maintain legal status.
 The U.S. government requires all international students studying in the United States to meet stringent eligibility requirements for not only entry to the country, but also for the right to remain here legally while they pursue their studies.

-- The Student and Exchange Visitor Information System (SEVIS)
+- Student and Exchange Visitor Information System (SEVIS)

 - Immigration Documents

-SEVIS affects ALL international students, scholars, and their dependents in the U.S. with F or J nonimmigrant visa classifications.
-Changes in any of the factors above without notifying the ISS and/or receiving advance authorization for those changes are a breach of SEVIS requirements with serious consequences.
-So it is important that you understand the factors that affect SEVIS compliance.
+SEVIS requirements apply to all international students, scholars and their dependents in the U.S. with F or J nonimmigrant visa classifications.
+Changes in any of the factors above, without notifying the Office of International Student Support and/or receiving advance authorization for those changes, are a breach of SEVIS requirements with serious consequences.
+So, it is important that you understand the factors that affect SEVIS compliance.

 International Student Support will assist you in complying with these regulations.
 Keep in mind, however, that it is your responsibility to make sure you are successfully following all of the immigration regulations.

 International Student Support is required to comply with immigration regulations governing your student status and must submit information every semester, as required by Homeland Security.

 Students who violate their immigration status may be subject to removal from the U.S. Violations of status will result in the need for reinstatement or re-entry to regain legal status.
 Losing your legal status will seriously impact or potentially end your studies at Merrimack College.